fairlearn/fairlearn/README.md

 ## Maintainers

-The fairlearn project is maintained by:
+The Fairlearn project is maintained by:

 - **@MiroDudik**
 - **@riedgar-ms**